-An international workforce may well be the cornerstone of your company’s ability to succeed in an increasingly global market, but how do you go about hiring foreign employees?
-Immigration in the US is a complex process, even for business, and it can be difficult and frustrating to figure out what your company needs to do to get started.
-The complexities are compounded by national discourse that can at times seem discouraging toward immigration.
-Don’t be deterred – immigration law in the United States carves out options for bringing qualified employees to the United States.
-If you’d like to talk to an attorney about your specific case, FordMurray offers free 30 minute consultations – schedule yours here.
+An international workforce may be the cornerstone of your company’s ability to succeed in an increasingly global market, but how do you hire foreign employees?
+Immigration in the US is a complex process.
+This, compounded by national discourse can at times seem discouraging toward immigration.
+Don’t be deterred – federal immigration laws in the United States carved out options for hiring and bringing qualified employees to the United States.

-Below we’ve detailed five important steps you need to take to move forward with building a global workforce.
+Below we’ve detailed five important steps to take when hiring a global workforce.

 - Student Exchange and Visitor Programs